davidb747/davidbates.me/_posts/2025-05-02-Launch-of-DeepCue.md

   - David Bates
 ---

-<h2>DeepCue: Zhao Xintong will WIN the World Snooker Championship</h2>
+### DeepCue: Zhao Xintong will WIN the World Snooker Championship

 This week, I gave myself a 48-hour challenge: